Skip to Main Content

 3. Choose a loan type

 There are several types of business loans available, including term loans, lines of credit, SBA loans and merchant cash advances.
-While term loans are popular, a line of credit may be more appealing to businesses that need ongoing financial support.
+While term loans are popular, a line of credit may be more appealing to businesses that need ongoing support to cover cash flow gaps.

 4. Compare banks

 Compare terms and fees associated with loans from at least three banks.
-Some banks may allow you to prequalify, which will increase your chances of approval.
+Some banks may allow you to prequalify, which helps you see what you qualify for without a hard check on your credit.
 Once you have a bank selected, you’re ready to submit an application for approval.
 If you don’t meet the criteria for bank loans, consider online loans or grants.

 5. Collect your documents